Admission to the bar in the United States: History

 The first bar exam in what is now the United States was instituted by Delaware Colony in 1763, as an oral examination before a judge.
 Many other American colonies soon followed suit.
-In the early United States, most states' requirements for admission to the bar included a period of study under a lawyer or judge (a practice called "reading the law") and a brief examination.
+In the early United States, most states' requirements for bar admission included a period of study under a lawyer or judge (a practice called "reading the law") and a brief examination.
 Examinations were generally oral, and applicants were sometimes exempted from the examination if they had clerked in a law office for a certain number of years.
 During the 19th century, admission requirements became lower in many states.
-Most states continued to require both a period of apprenticeship and some form of examination, but these periods became shorter and examinations were generally brief and casual.
+Most states continued to require both apprenticeship and examination, but these apprenticeships became shorter and examinations generally brief and casual.

-After 1870, law schools began to emerge across the United States as an alternative to apprenticeship.
-This rise was accompanied by the practice of diploma privilege, wherein graduates of law schools would receive automatic admission to the bar.
+After 1870, law schools began to emerge as an alternative to apprenticeship.
+This rise was accompanied by the practice of diploma privilege, whereby law school graduates received automatic admission to the bar.
 Diploma privilege reached its peak between 1879 and 1921.
-In most states, diploma privilege only applied to those who had graduated law school in the state where they practiced.
-Examinations continued to exist during this period as requirements for those ineligible for diploma privilege, and were often administered by committees of attorneys.
+In most states, diploma privilege only applied to those who graduated law school in the state where they practiced.
+Examinations continued to exist for those ineligible for diploma privilege, and were often administered by committees of attorneys.
 Between 1890 and 1920, most states replaced oral examinations with written bar examinations.
 Written examinations became commonplace as lawyers began to practice in states other than those where they were trained.

 In 1921, the American Bar Association formally expressed a preference for required written bar examinations in place of diploma privilege for law school graduates.
 In subsequent decades, the prevalence of diploma privilege declined deeply.
 By 1948, only 13 law schools in 9 states retained diploma privilege.
 By 1980, only Mississippi, Montana, South Dakota, West Virginia, and Wisconsin honored diploma privilege.
 As of 2020, only Wisconsin allows J.D. graduates of accredited law schools to seek admission to the state bar without passing a bar examination.

 Admission requirements

-Today, each state or U.S. jurisdiction has its own rules which are the ultimate authority concerning admission to its bar.
-Generally, admission to a bar requires that the candidate do the following:
+Today, each U.S. jurisdiction has its own rules which govern admission to its bar.
+Generally, admission to a bar requires that a candidate does the following: